 The ICS structure is an effective means of coordinating emergency response, resources, and personnel from multiple responding organizations and agencies.
-Pembina emergency response personnel are trained in ICS principles and practices (see EM training and competency standards for further information).
+Pembina emergency response personnel are trained in ICS principles and practices.

 A list of ICS Forms and other documentation tools can be found in Appendix - Forms.